 Recruiting New Members

 New members are the life of any organization.
 They provide new ideas, enthusiasm and keep the team moving after graduation.
 Everyone wants new members.
 New organizations are starting all the time.
 As the number of student groups increases, the competition for new members intensifies.
-Keys to successful recruitment include participation in scheduled virtual Involvement Fairs and Open Houses, planning programs for the beginning of the Fall semester, and submitting your electronic club registration form on time so Student Life & Activities can direct interested students to the current club leadership.
+Keys to successful recruitment include participation in scheduled Involvement Fairs and Open Houses, planning club programs, and submitting all appropriate club forms (such as your club registration form) on time so Student Life & Activities can direct interested students to the current club leadership.

 Look objectively at your organization: What is our purpose?
 What are our future plans?
 Knowing the answers to these questions will help you define who you want to recruit and how you want to recruit them.
 Think of the things your organization has to offer to prospective members.
 Make sure you review your club web-page and Canvas shell so that it accurately reflects the message you want to send about your student organization.

-Be sure to incorporate what you have to offer into your virtual publicity.
-Your new members (like your returning members) will need to feel like they belong in the group.
+Be sure to incorporate what you have to offer into your publicity.
+Your members (new and returning) will need to feel like they belong in the group.
 Get them involved in the workings of the organization.
 Get to know them.
 Help them get to know you.
 Let them know that their contributions are needed and appreciated.
 Following these steps will lead to a more enjoyable and rewarding experience for everyone!

 Club Executive Board Members